dsidirop/CerniesWonderfulFunctions/readme.txt

 /script UseBGBandage('Warsong Gulch Runecloth Bandage', 'Arathi Basin Runecloth Bandage', 'Alterac Heavy Runecloth Bandage', 'Heavy Runecloth Bandage')

 - UseBGBiscuit(wg, ab, av)
-One action for using Battleground specific biscuits (or food or water if the player doesn't want to use the busciuts) instead of regular food/water.
+One action for using Battleground specific biscuits (or food or water if the player doesn't want to use the buscuits) instead of regular food/water.
 The parameters are based on the item names for each battleground the player wishes to use.
 For example, the following command (the quotation marks are required):
 /script UseBGBiscuit('Warsong Gulch Enriched Ration', 'Arathi Basin Enriched Ration', 'Alterac Manna Biscuit');